uQr/cordova-docs/tutorial-gulp/gulp-ci.md

 gulp
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The "npm install -g gulp" will make the Gulp command line interface available globally while the "npm install" command will install the "devDepenencies" above locally in a node_modules folder for use in your gulp script.
+The "npm install -g gulp" command will install the Gulp command line interface and add it to your path while the "npm install" command will install the "devDepenencies" listed above in a node_modules folder for use in your gulp script.
+These two commands are only required if you need to install new dependencies you've added to package.json by hand or are installing Gulp globally for the first time.

-Note that you can also quickly execute Gulp tasks from the Task Runner Explorer right from Visual Studio.
+You can also quickly execute Gulp tasks from the Task Runner Explorer right from Visual Studio.
 Simply go to View \> Other Windows \> Task Runner Explorer to bring it up for use.
 Even better, any dependencies you add to package.json will automatically be installed locally for use when you save the file.

 ![View Menu](<media/gulp-1.png>)